2shuux/WebsiteMonitor/README.txt

     multiple consumers of jobs across multiple processes.
 I have a bit less trust in Quartz, and I believed Rabbit would be easier to set up.

-    This also depends on the google mail service; I didn't want to require us to be running our own SMTP server locally.
+    This also depends on the google mail services; I didn't want to require us to be running our own SMTP server locally.

     I wanted the task objects to contain all state for processing an iteration